DiegoZoracKy/magicli/README.md

 would return:
 ` nested method param value is: "paramValue"`

+Note: Nested methods/properties will be turned into commands separated by `-`, and it can be configurable via options (`subcommandDelimiter`).

 ## Usage Options
 `magicli({ commands = {}, validateRequiredParameters = false, help = {}, version = {}, pipe = {}, enumerability = 'enumerable', subcommandDelimiter = '-'})`